-- Moist Texture: This gluten free pineapple upside-down cake has a buttery, moist cake batter that bakes into a tender crumb.
+This cake turns out perfect, from the level of fluffiness to the caramelized pineapple top.
+I have made and tested this recipe multiple times so you know it is reliable and works.
+This gluten-free pineapple upside-down cake has a buttery, moist cake batter that bakes into a tender crumb.
 The pineapple juice seeps into the cake during baking, adding extra moisture and flavor.

 Ingredient Notes:

-- Gluten Free Flour Blend - I tested this recipe with King Arthur Measure for Measure Gluten Free Flour Blend.
+- Gluten-Free Flour Blend – I tested this recipe with King Arthur Measure for Measure.
 Other blends should work, but you want to keep an eye on the batter and the moisture content.
 Some blends need more liquid than others, so you may need to add more flour or liquid if you use a different blend than the one I tested.
-For more information, this article talks more about what gluten free flour blends work best in which types of recipes.
+Read Why Gluten-Free Flour Blends Vary to learn more.

-- Xanthan Gum - Add one teaspoon if your blend doesn't contain xanthan or guar gum (or another binding agent).
+- Xanthan Gum – Add 3/4 teaspoon if your blend doesn’t contain xanthan or guar gum (or another binding agent).
+Read more about Why Binders Matter in Gluten-Free Baking to learn more.

 - Baking Powder and Soda – This gives rise to the cake.